happyplan/happyplan/readme.md

 > When Grunt.js uses Jekyll as a peon.

 Happy plan is bundle of amazing tools to be used as a static website generator.
-It's all about fun and so easy to publish on gh-pages.
+It's all about fun and so easy to publish on [gh-pages](http://pages.github.com/).

-### What in it ?
+### What in it?

 * A static website generator from html or markdown: [Jekyll](https://github.com/mojombo/jekyll).
 * A task-based command line build tool: [Grunt.js](http://gruntjs.com/) & some pre-defined tasks (scripts, styles & images automatic compression).